uwerat/vnc-eglfs/README.md

 VNC::setup();
 ```

-A viewer can connect to a window using ports starting from 5900.
+A viewer connects to a window using the ports starting from 5900.
-F.e the second window will then be on 5901.
+F.e the second window can be found on 5901.
+In theory the number of viewers being
+connected to the same window is unlimited.